Jesper Olsen: Bordeaux and Caen

 Olsen's Manchester United career ended in the 1988–89 season, and he transferred to Bordeaux of France for £400,000 in November 1988.
 In his final full season at Old Trafford, United had finished runners-up to Liverpool in the league.
 His final United goal had come on 12 December 1987 in a 3–1 home win over Oxford United.

-In 1990, he left Bordeaux to play as a wingback for Caen.
+In 1990, Olsen left Bordeaux to play as a wingback for Caen.
 After suffering a serious injury, he left Caen and retired in 1992, despite being offered the chance to return to English football with Blackburn Rovers and Nottingham Forest.